agsb/6502.forth/srcs/notes.md

 ## notes

+18/11/2025

+    Review of code for use 65C02 extra opcodes

 15/11/2024

-    reviews of standarts F79, F83, F94 for words about
+    Reviews of standarts F79, F83, F94 for words about

     terminal input buffer and outer interpreter.

     REFILL, ACCCEPT, EXPECT, QUERY